balajikannadasan/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. import numpy and scipy from python library
+1. Import numpy and scipy from python library
 2. Get input from user
 3. Calculate lu product and decomposition of the given matrices
 4. Print the result